labatete-johnkenneth/CMD-File-Sharer/README.md

 ***\*Below are Mia's ToS I have no control over this, she owns it.\****

-0x0.st is NOT a platform for:
+0x0.st (This script's backend) is NOT a platform for:
 - piracy
 - pornography and gore
 - extremist material of any kind